It appears to be Groundhog Day here at Work From Home Watchdog.

 So Is Quantum Ad Code Any Different From Quantum Code?

-The Quantum Ad Code and Quantum Code websites and video might be identical but their end goals are very different.
+The Quantum Ad Code and Quantum Code websites and videos might be identical but their end goals are very different.

-A couple of years ago, when Quantum Code came out, it ultimately funnelled its visitors into something called trading binary options.
+A couple of years ago, when Quantum Code came out, it ultimately funneled its visitors into something called trading binary options.

-The Quantum Code was scamming people out of their hard earned cash.
-It was called out as a 100% scam across the Internet.
+The Quantum Code was tricking people out of their hard-earned cash.
+It was called out as a scam across the internet.

-Needless to say it was yet another scam with the sole purpose of tricking people out of their money.
+Needless to say, it was yet another product with the sole purpose of tricking people out of their money.

-There was absolutely no substance to the method or substantial earning claims, and once again it was widely reported as a total scam across the Internet.
+There was absolutely no substance to the method or substantial earning claims, and once again it was widely reported as a scam across the internet.

 So you might be able to see a pattern forming here.

-A bunch of similar products have been released promising life-changing earnings.
+A bunch of similar products has been released promising life-changing earnings.
 And they all seem to drive people to one of two scam methods.